ibeckermayer/teleport-interview/DESIGN.md

 #### `/logout`

-**DELETE**: Access/session-id token protected.
-Deletes corresponding session.
+**DELETE**: Deletes the session corresponding to the passed sessionID.

 #### `/metrics`